April 2026

 Mardin, May 2026

 Late in the night, we arrived the last city on our tour: Mardin.
-Mardin is located in the southeast corner of Turkiye, close to be border to Syria.
-Actually, from our balcony high the plains we could see into Syria.
+Mardin is located in the southeast of Turkiye, close to be border to Syria.
+Actually, from our balcony high above the plains we could see far into Syria.

 Mardin, May 2026

 We were staying at a hotel in the old part of Mardin.
-This morning we would doing a city walk around.
+Next morning we left the hotel.
+The luggage was loaded onto the coach and we did a city walk by foot.

 Mardin, May 2026

-We stopped at the local square and enjoyed strong, Turkish coffee.
+We stopped at the local square and enjoyed some strong, Turkish coffee.

 Part 1: Istanbul and the Bosphorus Strait.